 This handsome old nineteenth-century hostelry was refurbished in 2014 and has since won various plaudits as a ‘gourmet bolthole’ in a somewhat un-gourmet part of south London.
 Its unpromising location, on a traffic gyratory, is completely forgotten once you’ve flopped down in one of the nine large and attractively appointed rooms, with their excellent bathrooms with rain showers and Orla Kiely toiletries – but handy for getting to nearby Brixton and Dulwich in your car (parking available).
 Breakfast included.

 Good B&Bs are at a premium in central London, but this one ticks all the boxes.
-It’s in a pretty terraced house in a residential oasis behind busy Vauxhall station, a walk away from Tate Britain and the riverside and a negligible tube ride from the rest of the centre.
+It’s in a pretty terraced house in a residential oasis behind busy Vauxhall station, a stroll away from Tate Britain and the riverside and a negligible tube ride from the rest of the centre.
 With hotel-grade facilities and creamily neutral decor in the nine rooms, it combines tip-top standards with companionable breakfasts and warm, personal service from hosts Kanley and David.

 Snap up exclusive discounts in London